open-telemetry/opentelemetry-go/exporters/otlp/README.md

 $ go get -u go.opentelemetry.io/otel/exporters/otlp
 ```

-A new exporter can be created using the `NewExporter` function.
+A new exporter can be created using the `NewExporter` function, and configured using connection configuration functions (see [Configurations](#configurations)).

 ```golang
 package main